matatk/agrip/audioquake/manuals/user-manual-part02.md

 ### Other Keys and Exiting the Game

-One of Quake’s strengths is that it allows total control over which keys do what.
-AudioQuake does not take any of this control away from you (please read the [Customising AudioQuake](#customising "Part VI.
-Customising AudioQuake") section for details) but it does, by default, limit the number of defined keys.
+One of *Quake*’s strengths is that it allows total control over which keys do what. *AudioQuake* does not take any of this control away from you (please read the [Customising *AudioQuake*](#customising "Part VI.
+Customising *AudioQuake*") section for details) but it does, by default, limit the number of defined keys.
 Originally, there were many ways to perform some game actions (like jumping or shooting).
 We have disabled a lot of the keys so that the likelihood of pressing a key you don’t mean to and getting yourself into an unknown situation because of it is reduced.

 Some extra keys you may be interested in are: